feurbano/bear_data/README.md

 In the *dbSendQuery* command, you can include any SQL code.

 Note that in the database is activated [Pl/R](http://www.joeconway.com/plr.html), a tool that permits to embed R code into SQL.
-In addition, there are other R packages that facilitate the acquiition of spatial data.

 ### LibreOffice
 Base and Calc are two tools of the suite [LibreOffice](https://www.libreoffice.org/) that allow the connection with the database and offer the possibility to create queries with graphical tools, build masks, edit the data in a user-friendly environment and visualize the information as spreadsheet.